Blotch3D/Blotch3D/README.md

 5. Override all steps in the drawing of each sprite.

-6. A default GUI can allow the user to easily control all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).
+6. You can give the user easy control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).

 7. Easily control camera position, orientation, zoom, etc. programmatically.